Leave Them Laughing! Humor Makes the Spot Memorable

 Grab Their Attention

 Seconds into the video and you're already smiling thanks to a funny opening line delivered with perfect emphasis.
 After he introduces himself, DiMestico tells the viewer he intends to discuss a serious subject.
-"How do you know I'm serious," he asks "well, if I wasn't serious, would I be sitting in this dimly lit studio on just a stool?
+"How do you know I'm serious?" he asks.
+"Well, if I wasn't serious, would I be sitting in this dimly lit studio on just a stool?
 I didn't think so."
 Leading off with humor pulls the viewer in immediately.
 The background title, "OPSEC - It's Wicked Serious," lets the viewer know the topic to be covered, but MCC DiMestico sets up the tone by embedding a joke on the first screen and delivering a laugh in the first few seconds.
 This unexpected twist grabs the viewer's attention and keeps them listening for the next punchline.
 If the presentation had continued without humor, the moment (and the potential for the subject to stick) would have been lost.

 Tip: If you're going to use humor, go all in from the jump but be tactful and careful to maintain your professionalism.